jlmelville/smallvis/docs/pacmap.md

 * December 25 2021
   * Add the 20NG dataset to the analysis of the effect of PCA.
+  * Regenerate the scaled nearest neighbor histograms due to a bug in my scaled distance code (although you can't tell the difference visually).
+  * Add tables on neighbor overlap and hubness to test the effect of PCA and scaled neighbors.
 * December 24 2021
   * Add some more datasets for the nearest neighbor histograms.
 * December 23 2021